 Lichen nitidus causes small, round bumps on the skin, which are usually 1–3 millimeters in diameter and develop in clusters.
 The bumps appear flat, skin-colored, and shiny.

-The clusters usually emerge on the:
+The clusters usually

 - arms and legs

 In rare cases, it could also affect the palms, soles, and nails.